Artificial closes March in tables but with uncertainty

 According to El Confidencial, Airtificial was negotiating with some financial entities in order to obtain the necessary liquidity to guarantee the day-to-day running of the company and face the payment of the amounts it needs.
 Something that would have already signed with the now defunct Bankia in March.
 Some of the company’s insiders have made movements to support the value, such as Lalo Azcona, who has bought shares, up to two and a half million with an investment of almost 300,000 euros, 0.2% of the capital.

 According to the premium indicators of Investment Strategies, the stock still achieves a score of 7.5 points out of 10 possible with an upward trend in the long term but downward in the medium term.
-Total moment, which in its aspects is slow and fast as well, is moving positively, with a growing medium and long-term business volume and with a mixed range of amplitude.
+Total moment, which in its aspects, is slow and fast too, moves positively, with a growing medium and long-term business volume and with a mixed amplitude range.
 In fact, the volatility of the value shows increasing in the long term but decreasing in the medium term.

 If you want to know the most bullish values of the stock market, register for free in Investment Strategies.